Special Themed Issue Guidelines

 IJKHE occasionally publishes invited special themed Issues addressing collective and integrated perspectives with clear and explicit implications for Kinesiology-related fields in higher education.
 IJKHE also welcomes the submission of unsolicited special issue proposals at any time.
 Appropriate topics for special issues may include, but are not limited to, the following areas: best practices in leadership; best practices in teaching; articles written by newly hired professionals to aid others in their search for jobs or navigating the workplace; and articles written for a public purpose, including position papers.

-Scholars interested in publishing a special themed issue of IJKHE should submit an abstract (150 words or less) summarizing the concept and key features of the proposed work, number of proposed articles, and a date that all papers will be submitted to the IJKHE editor.
-Upon proposal approval, the IJKHE editor will request submission of a Special Themed Issue Proposal.
+Scholars interested in publishing a special themed issue of IJKHE should submit an abstract (150 words or less) summarizing the concept and key features of the proposed work, number of proposed articles, and a date that all papers will be submitted to Dr. Jaimie McMullen ().
+Upon proposal approval, Dr. McMullen will request submission of a Special Themed Issue Proposal (see below).

 How to Prepare and Submit a Special Themed Issue Proposal